jacques/giftcard-service-interface/src/docs/devguide/hugo/site/content/protocol-basics.md

 ### Upstream And Downstream Entities

 Upstream and downstream impart a convention for the direction for a request and its response.
 A request message (such as an activation request) typically originates at a merchant location and must be sent to the gift card issuer for authorization.
 When a message is sent from a merchant to an issuer it is said to be sent upstream.
-Conversely, when a message is sent from an issuer to a merchant it is said to be sent downstream.
+When a message is sent from an issuer to a merchant it is said to be sent downstream.
 Thus, 'upstream entity' is a relative term and is any entity located between the entity under discussion and the issuer (including the issuer itself).
 Likewise, 'downstream entity' is also a relative term and is any entity located between the entity under discussion and the merchant (including the merchant itself).

 ### Server vs Client